 Be Creative Anyway: How ATD24 Made Me Feel Better About AI

 Attending the ATD24 International Conference made me feel so energized and prepared for another year around the sun in talent development.
 The obvious buzzword: Artificial Intelligence (AI).
-I walked away with pages and pages of notes on how AI in training and development.
+I walked away with pages and pages of notes on AI in training and development.
 Mary Ila kicked off our series on AI last week, so now I’m sharing a rundown (written in part using ChatGPT) of my key AI takeaways from ATD24.

 Generative AI: The Game-Changer in Scenario-Based Learning